-- Change the current directory to /usr/local/shadow/etc/ ldapgroup - Find the subdirectory bearing the name of the LDAP domain, and change the current directory to that subdirectory. - 3.
+- 1. Change the current directory to /usr/local/shadow/etc/ Idapgroup - Find the subdirectory bearing the name of the LDAP domain, and change the current directory to that subdirectory. - 3.
 Open the file "Idapobjectdef.conf" for editing. - 4.
-Search for the line "LDC\LDAP\query\name\prefix CN=" - 5.
+Search for the line "LDC_LDAP_query_name_prefix CN=" - 5.
 Replace "CN=" with "uid=" and save these changes. - 6.
 Restart the R3000.

-APPENDIX D: USER/GROUP FILE FORMAT AND RULES
+APPENDIX D: PROFILE FORMAT AND RULES

 The file with filtering profiles you upload to the server must be set up in a specified format, with one complete profile per line.
-This format will differ depending on the type of profiles in the file: Users, groups, LDAP containers, or quota profiles for NT/LDAP entities.
+This format will differ depending on the type of profiles in the file: Workstation, user, group, container, or quota.